-The Golden Circle is one of the most visited areas in Iceland, since in just one day you can see geysers, waterfalls and beautiful landscapes.
+The Golden Circle is one of the most visited areas in Iceland, since you can easily visit it on a day trip from Reykjavik and see geysers, waterfalls and beautiful landscapes.
 The main stops are Gullffoss waterfall, the geothermal area Haukadalur and the Thingvellir National Park.
 Gullfoss is a huge waterfall divided in three layers, and there is a long walkway all around the canyon so that you can see it from different angles.

 The main attraction at the Haukadalur geothermal area is the Strokkur geyser, which regularly erupts every 5 / 10 minutes.
 You will find large crowds of people gathered around behind the safety fence, waiting for the eruption moment, cameras ready in the attempt to capture it.
 I found the area as a whole more fascinating than the geyser itself, due to the vast amounts of smoke coming out from the earth, and the landscape that came with it.

 East Iceland – Hengifoss